 Do buyers have any legal recourse when it comes to purchasing counterfeit tickets, what are the risks when buying tickets from a third party and what is the best way to protect yourself from ticket scams?

 Lauren Wolf, Legal Adviser at DAS Law, explains where the law stands on ticket scams…

 How can I protect myself from ticket scams?

 The best way to protect yourself from ticket scams is by contacting the event organiser in the first instance.
-They should either be able to supply tickets or direct you to authorised agencies, these are the official agents who have agreements with promoters or venues to sell tickets for events.
-Official ticket sellers are usually listed on the event’s official website.
+They should either be able to supply tickets or direct you to authorised agencies, the official agents who have agreements with promoters or venues to sell tickets for events.
+Official ticket sellers are usually listed on the event's official website.